telliott99/Pi/README.md

 Pi stands for Python, [here](named_files/python.md) are a few cool examples of mine and links to many other things I've written about Python.

-[Here](https://docs.python.org/3/tutorial/) is the official Python tutorial.
+The official [Python tutorial](https://docs.python.org/3/tutorial/) is excellent.
 And [here](https://github.com/telliott99/PyBioinformatics) is a book that I wrote about using Python for Bioinformatics.

 <hr>